-Look at this table to figure out the differences of various UML diagrams.
+Look at this table to figure out the differences between various UML diagrams.

 UML Use Case Diagram

-Use case diagram is used during the analysis phase of a project to identify the system functionality.
+A use case diagram is a type of diagram used in UML during the analysis phase of a project to identify the system functionality.
 It describes the interaction of people or external device with the system under design.
 It doesn't show much detail, but only summarizes some of the relationships between use cases, actors, and systems.

-Basically four elements need to be included in use case diagram.
-They are actors, system, use case, and relationship.
-Actors represent whoever or whatever interact with the system.
+Basically, four elements need to be included in a use case diagram.
+They are actors, systems, use cases, and relationships.
+The actors represent whoever or whatever interact with the system.
 They can be humans, other computers, or other software systems.
-Use cases represent the actions that are performed by one or more actors for a particular goal.
-System is whatever you are developing.
+The use cases represent the actions that are performed by one or more actors for a particular goal.
+The system is whatever you are developing.

 Learn More at: Use Case Diagram

 A sequence diagram is used in UML to describe the analysis and design phases.
 It's an interaction diagram that details how operations are carried out.
 A sequence diagram is often used to depict the chronologically-structured event flow through a use case.
 It's good at presenting the communication relationships between objects; and what messages trigger those communications.